xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

 After preparing and adding the CSV to the workspace, we locate the items on the checkout page by getting their associated XPath.
 Using the XPath, we create a test case to iterate over all items, extract the names and prices, and then write the data to the CSV file.
 ### Get the associated XPath

-To locate the items on the checkout page for data extraction, we need three types of XPaths:
+To locate the items on the checkout page for data extraction, we need three types of XPath locators:

 * The XPath of a displayed item.
 * The XPath of the name of the item.